-From the judgment of a single judge, an appeal to an appeal tribunal of three judges sitting in the High Court is available.
-However, leave to appeal is required from the single judge.
-If leave to appeal is not granted, a petition to the Chief Justice of the Supreme Court of Appeal will have to be made to obtain leave to appeal.
-A further appeal from the three judges is available to the South African Supreme Court of Appeal or the Constitutional Court.
+A party can appeal the judgment of a single judge in the High Court to a full bench (an appeal tribunal of three judges) in the High Court.
+However, leave to appeal is required from the single judge who handed down the judgment.
+If leave to appeal is not granted, special leave to appeal can be obtained from the Supreme Court of Appeal.
+A further appeal from the three judges in the High Court is available to the Supreme Court of Appeal, with a final appeal option to the Constitutional Court.